One of the key benefits of numpy is its ability to perform operations on an entire array with a single operator or function call.

-Suppose we had a numpy array
+Suppose we have two numpy arrays

 The problem here is that the for loop is being executed in Python.
 Now Python is fairly efficient, but it will usually be quite a bit slower than native code.
 And if the array is very large, that can be quite a performance hit.

-Fortunately, numpy has a solution.
-You can just do this:
+With numpy you can just do this:

 c.
 It will all be done in optimised, native code.
 Not only does this make the code easier to read, but it also makes it run faster.

 a = np.array([1, 2, 3, 4]) b = np.array([2, 4, 6, 8]) c = np.array([1, 4, 9, 16]) x = a*b + 5 #[ 7 13 23 37]

 y = (a + c) % 7 #[2 6 5 6]

-In this case
+In the next case

 z is calculated using a comparison operator, so the result array contains boolean values: